atharvat80/D3-Assignment-2019-20/README.md

         "path/to/TopoJSON_file.json",
         "path/to/election_data.csv",
         "path/to/colourScheme.json",
-        "map",                          /* id of the HTML tag the visualisation should be displayed in "map" refers to the <div id="map"><div> element in the example HTML file */ "FRA_adm2-1",                   // See "Obtaining a TopoJSON file for the visualisation" section of the tutorial "NAME_2",                       // See "Obtaining a TopoJSON file for the visualisation" section of the tutorial "constituency",                 // Name of the column that contains name of the administrative levels of your data set
+        "map",                      // id of the HTML tag the visualisation should be displayed in
-        "candidate",                    // Name of the column that contains the name of the candidate "party",                        // Name of the column that contains the name of the party of the candidate scale                           // optional, 0.98 by default in not provided.
+                                    //"map" refers to the <div id="map"><div> element in the example HTML file "FRA_adm2-1",               // See "Obtaining a TopoJSON file for the visualisation" section of the tutorial "NAME_2",                   // See "Obtaining a TopoJSON file for the visualisation" section of the tutorial "constituency",             // Name of the column that contains name of the administrative levels of your data set "candidate",                // Name of the column that contains the name of the candidate "party",                    // Name of the column that contains the name of the party of the candidate scale                       // optional, 0.98 by default in not provided.
     );
     ```